feroult/yawp/README.md

 ### Shields

 With Shields it is possible to provide security to your APIs (custom and default actions).
 It works like a firewall white list where you can specify what is allowed.
-To create a simple Shield, extend the Shield class for your endpoint:
+To create a simple Shield, just extend the Shield class for your endpoint:

 ```java
 public class PersonShield extends Shield<Person> {
 }
 ```

 Since this Shield works like a white list, by simply creating this class, all the rest actions get instantly blocked (they will return 404 in production).
 Now, you can specify what kind of action you want to allow based on some business rules.
 You can do this by overriding the methods of the Shield base class.
-For instance, to allow only the show rest action of the person's model to be accessed by everyone, we can add this method to your Shield:
+For instance, to allow only the show rest action of the person's model to be accessed by everyone, you can add this method to your Shield:

 ```java
     @Override